luis-guilherme/dotvim/README.md

     runtime vimrc

-And you may need to comment out some plugins that require nvim > 0.5.0.

 This can be also be used to customise your local vim configuration without having uncommitted changes in your repository.